What is VPN split tunneling and how does it work?

 Add the application to the Non-tunneled apps list.

-• add a specific application (by full path or file name),
+Add process buttons to: - add a specific application (by full path or file name),

-• include all applications in a selected folder,
+- include all applications in a selected folder,

-• or choose a currently running process.
+- or choose a currently running process.

-• You can also manually add patterns using the input field by clicking +.
-Wildcards (*) are supported — for example, ch* will match all applications whose names start with "ch".
+- You can also manually add patterns using the input field by clicking +.
+Wildcards (

-See Edit a Profile section for details.
+See more details at Edit a Profile or Network.

 3. You need to route a specific network (or multiple networks) through the VPN tunnel.